 Within 45 days, CHC Consulting had completed an operational assessment and a 170-page report identifying potential cost savings and revenue enhancements.
-Together with hospital leaders, CHC Consulting then developed detailed action plans with timetables for completion as well as a “very disciplined planning and accountability process to keep us all on target,” including biweekly face-to-face meetings, says Gary Looper, Memorial Health’s president and CEO.
+Together with hospital leaders, CHC Consulting then developed detailed action plans with timetables for completion as well as a “very disciplined planning and accountability process to keep us all on target,” including biweekly face-to-face meetings, says Gary Looper, Memorial Health’s former president and CEO.

 At this early phase, the aim was to reverse financial losses and redress credit problems, but it wasn’t long before improvements and gains put the hospital board in a position to focus on long-term strategy, including partnership options.

 Turnaround initiatives included: